 In recent years, the number of immigrants removed from the United States has been steadily increasing.
 Any immigrant with previous immigration-related charges or with any serious criminal charges may need an attorney’s help to remain in the United States.

 Those who have families, homes, and jobs in the U.S. will have a better chance of beating deportation, but they will also need an immigration lawyer’s help.
-The experienced attorneys at Sam Shihab & Associates can help you with this complex and possibly stressful process.
+The experienced attorneys at Shihab Burke, LLC, Attorneys At Law can help you with this complex and possibly stressful process.

 How Does the Removal Process Work?